The Lived Experience Speakers Bureau (LESB) is a group of public speakers who work to educate the public about homelessness.

 How much does it cost to host speakers?

-Host organizations pay a $150 honorarium to Real Change for two speakers.
-This payment covers $50 for each speaker, plus transportation and logistics.
+Host organizations pay $200 to Real Change for two speakers, or $100 for one.
+This payment covers $75 for each speaker, plus transportation and meal(s).
+If the engagement is online, we just charge the speakers fee which is $75/speaker.

 “Powerful and personal testimony about the situation of adult homeless people in Seattle and the work of Real Change… Your message had an impact.”